Measuring Stochastic Rationality: Introduction

-The next application we study in this paper pertains to the tremble model of choice (Section 4.3).
-Unlike the previous applications, we find that no two such models with distinct tremble probabilities are comparable by $ \trianglerighteq _{\text{rat}}$.
-Instead, we compare the rationality of such random choice models by using the index $I_{\text{rat}}$.
-We find that a tremble model gets more rational (with respect to $I_{\text{rat}}$) as the likelihood of the trembles, which are smaller than a threshold, gets smaller.
+Our third application pertains to the tremble model of choice (Section 5.3).
+We find that no two such models with distinct tremble probabilities are comparable by $\trianglerighteq _{\text{rat}}$.
+Instead, we compare the rationality of such random choice models by using the index $I_{\text{rat}}$ .
+We find that a tremble model gets more rational (with respect to $I_{\text{ rat}}$) as the likelihood of the trembles, which are smaller than a threshold, gets smaller.
 In the limit where this likelihood is zero, the model becomes the standard utility-maximization model, which is, of course, maximally rational.
 However, this is valid only for tremble probabilities that are small enough.
 When these are larger than the said threshold, the opposite conclusion is obtained.
 In that case, our measurement methodology picks up the fact that there is no reason to view trembles as \textquotedblleft mistakes\textquotedblright\ when they occur in high frequency.
-When tremble probability is large enough, increasing it further makes the model get closer to the one that chooses everything in every menu with equal probabilities, thereby increasing its rationality (at least in the eyes of $ I_{\text{rat}}$).
+When tremble probability is large enough, increasing it further makes the model get closer to the one that chooses everything in every menu with equal probabilities, thereby increasing its rationality (at least in the eyes of $I_{\text{rat}}$).
 This makes good sense because the latter model is maximally rational, as it simply corresponds to the behavior of a utility-maximizer who is indifferent between all alternatives.

-These three applications are of a theoretical nature as they pertain to random choice models.
-In Section 4.4 we turn to an empirical application.
-We use the pooled choice data of Tversky (1969) and Regenwetter, Dana and Davis-Stober (2011) to determine which of the involved subjects are maximally rational according to our rationality ordering.
-We also make rationality comparisons between the subjects by using the ordering $ \trianglerighteq _{\text{rat}}$, and determine the value of $I_{\text{rat}}$ for each of them.
-We found that our methodology yields some novel insights about the data, and it certainly highlights nuances that were previously not apparent.
+In Section 5.4 we provide two empirical applications.
+First, we use the pooled choice data of Tversky (1969) and Regenwetter, Dana and Davis-Stober (2011) to determine which of the involved subjects are maximally rational according to our rationality ordering.
+We also make rationality comparisons between the subjects by using the ordering $\trianglerighteq _{\text{rat}}$, and determine the value of $I_{\text{rat}}$ for each of them.
+Second, we consider the large data set of the binary choice experiments of Feldman and Rehbeck (2022), and demonstrate the computational advantages of our algorithm for computing $\trianglerighteq _{\text{rat}}$ and $I_{\text{rat}}$ .
+In both of our empirical applications, we found that our methodology yields novel insights about the data, and it highlights nuances that were previously not apparent.
+In addition, despite its incompleteness, we observed that $\trianglerighteq _{\text{rat}}$ is able to render a substantial amount of comparisons in the data.